ataylorme/Advanced-WordPress-on-Pantheon/README.md

 * Run `./.circleci/build-gulp-assets.sh` to compile theme assets

 ### Updates and file changes
+** Note: ** if you are using Lando for local development prefix all of the commands below with `lando ` to run them on Lando instead of your local system.
+For example, `composer update` would become `lando composer update`.

 * `composer update` will need to be ran after any changes to `composer.json`
     - Any non-custom PHP code, including to WordPress core, new plugins, etc., should be managed with Composer and updated in this way.
 * `npm run gulp` will need to be ran in `web/wp-content/themes/twentyseventeen-child` after any changes to `web/wp-content/themes/twentyseventeen-child/source` files
     - `npm run watch` can be used to build the production CSS and JavaScript files, watch for changes in the source files, and rebuild the production files after a change.
     - `npm run dev` is the same as above but it also starts a [BrowserSync](https://browsersync.io/) instance for automated reloading.
 Be sure to update the `url` export in `web/wp-content/themes/twentyseventeen-child/gulp/constants.js` with your local development URL.
+Unless you are using Lando, in which case leave it set to `https://nginx/`.
 * `npm install` will need to be ran after any changes to `web/wp-content/themes/twentyseventeen-child/package.json`
     - This is for advanced users who wish to customize their frontend build process.